Plan Your Visit To Colonial Williamsburg

 For lunch, I recommend getting a sandwich at the Cheese Shop.
 You can eat outside and there are a few table inside.
 Take a few minutes to check out the great selections in their store.

 There are several fine dining options in Williamsburg.
 One of my favorites is The Fat Canary.
 Many people choose to celebrate birthdays, anniversaries and other special occasions at the Fat Canary.
 You can see into the kitchen as chefs prepare your scallops, king salmon, or pork chop.
 The great food, service, and atmosphere combine to make for a fantastic meal.

 Colonial Williamsburg Shopping

-In the Colonial area, there is a open air gift shop next to the Magazine.
-It caries items like tri-corner hats, and 18th century children’s games.
+In the Colonial area, there is an open air gift shop next to the Magazine.
+It carries items like tri-corner hats, and 18th century children’s games.

 Once you cross Henry Street into the Merchant’s Square area, you’ll find a variety of shops.
 Among them are some chains such as Talbots and Williams-Sonoma.
 The Barnes & Noble has a good selection of College of William & Mary items.
 There are a few unique shops, too.
 For example, Scotland House, Ltd carries an interesting mix of sweaters, scarves and hats from the British Isles.
 The Wythe Candy & Gourmet Shop is a must if you have a sweet tooth.